Symptom Checklist

 Insomnia

 Often resulting from anxiety or stress, insomnia may occasionally reflect a sleep disorder.
-The center can perform tests to determine if the cause is insomnia.
+The center can perform tests to determine the cause of insomnia.